 W.B.
 YEATS was launched from the covered slipway at FSG on the 19th of January, following her naming by Ms Rikki Rothwell, the daughter of ICG Chief Executive Eamonn Rothwell.
 Over the following 3 days the three already constructed and partially fitted out superstructure sections, the heaviest of which weighed some 2000 tons, arrived from Poland.
 These were then lifted in place by heavy-lift floating cranes in early February, following delays caused by high winds, then welded in place.

 Although W.B.
 YEATS was ordered from the famous Flensburg (FSG) shipyard in Germany, she is actually the product of 4 different shipyards in two different countries.
 FSG constructed the hull in their undercover slipway, but like the other ferries they have built since the turn of the millennium, subcontracted the construction of the superstructure to Marine Projects Ltd in Poland.
-Marine Projects in turn subcontracted the cutting of the flat steel sections of superstructure to Stoczina Gdansk and the assembly of the middle section of superstructure to Holm Construction Ltd, also of Gdansk.
+Marine Projects in turn subcontracted the cutting of the flat steel sections of superstructure to Stoczina Gdansk and the assembly of the middle section of superstructure to Holm Construction Ltd, also based in Gdansk.
 The forward and aft sections were assembled by Marine Projects themselves.
 On delivery to FSG all floors, ceilings, formwork and wall panels had already been installed in the passenger spaces and crew quarters, as well as the consoles in the wheelhouse and the majority of the air conditioning and ventilation systems and ducting.
-The furniture will be fitted by FSG before delivery the Irish Ferries in June 2018.
+The furniture will be fitted by FSG before delivery the Irish Ferries in

 The three superstructure sections left Poland fully painted and partially fitted out (including in the case of the forward section the bridge equipment and main mast) and towed to Flensburg on barges.
 At Flensburg they were lifted onto the already launched hull by the heavy-lift crane barges MATADOR and TAKLIFT, which were brought in specially for the task from The Netherlands, alongside the outfitting quay at Flensburger.
 Following this the sections were welded to the hull and outfitting continued, including the installation of some 600km of cabling.
 It is standard practice for vessels constructed at FSG to be assembled in this way with the hull completed on the covered slipway at the yard and the superstructure completed in Poland and then towed on barges to Flensburg to be fitted to the superstructure.
 This allows vessels to be constructed much quicker than they would be by more traditional methods and makes the best use of the height-resticted slipway at FSG.
 W.B.
 YEATS is the first large RoPax to be completed by FSG though they have previously constructed RoPax’s for Canadian operator BC Ferries and LOCH SEAFORTH for Scotland’s Caledonian MacBrayne.
 FSG also completed much of the design work for Smyril Line’s NORRÖNA which was built by Flender Werft with engineering assistance from FSG.
 FSG also have an enviable reputation as a producer of RoRo vessels, having completed around 50 RoRo and ConRo vessels since the year 2000 for a variety of operators including Cobelfret/CLDN, UN RoRo and DFDS.